drorlab/GPCR-mining/README.md

 To save such a sequence in a more easily usable CSV file, run

-    python -m gpcrmining.gpcrdb -n <GPCR_NAME> -d <DIR>
+    python -m gpcrmining.gpcrdb -n GPCR_NAME -d DIR

-with "<GPCR_NAME>" being the name of the GPCR as used in the corresponding GPCRmd URL and "<DIR>" is the directory where the data should be saved (which is created if it does not exist).
+with "GPCR_NAME" being the name of the GPCR as used in the corresponding GPCRmd URL and "DIR" is the directory where the data should be saved (which is created if it does not exist).

 For example,